tomasrosenbaum/Cybersecurity-Testing-Methodology-for-Internet-of-Things-Devices/README.md

 ## Threat modeling

 Threat modeling is an important step when it comes to both testing and developing a product.
-Its goal is to find specific threats of a system.
+Its goal is to find specific threats to a system.

 ### Diagrams

-First step is to understand the system being tested.
-Using our knowledge from pre-engagement interactions and intelligance gathering we are able to create a diagram representing the system.
+The first step is to understand the system being tested.
+Using our knowledge from pre-engagement interactions and intelligance gathering, we are able to create a diagram representing the system.
 This helps to better visualize different components and how they are connected.

 ### Trust levels